mostypc123/XediX/CONTRIBUTING.md

 - Read these guidelines carefully
 - Start with small, manageable contributions
 - Don't be afraid to ask questions in the discussions
+  - yes, I know.
+It is alright, no problem that you are scared to submit. when I submit a PR, I actually have 3 hours of thinking...
+Is it okay?
+It never is.
+We are open to help you.

 *Have a question not answered here?
 Open an issue and ask.*